emberjs/guides/source/models/index.md

 ask for a record by ID and not have to worry about whether other parts of your application have already asked for and loaded it.

+One downside to returning a cached record is you may find the state of the data has changed since it was first loaded into the store's identity map.
+In order to prevent this stale data from being a problem for long, Ember Data will automatically make a request in the background each time a cached record is returned from the store.
+When the new data comes in, the record is updated, and if there have been changes to the record since the initial render, the template is re-rendered with the new information.

 ### Architecture Overview

 The first time your application asks the store for a record, the store